Computers are everywhere these days — not just on your cluttered desk or kitchen table.

-In Seattle, positions for embedded software engineers have double since 2018, according to Lightcast.
+In Seattle, positions for embedded software engineers have doubled since 2018, according to Lightcast.
 And, based on a recent search of Indeed.com, it’s not just major tech firms like Amazon, Facebook and Google that are hiring, but newer companies like TikTok and Blue Origin.

-How to Get an Edge in the Job Market
+Hands-On Experience May Give You an Edge in the Job Market

-Lo said embedded software engineers typically have a degree in computer science, computer engineering or electrical engineering.
+Lo says embedded software engineers typically have a degree in computer science, computer engineering or electrical engineering.
 While there’s sometimes opportunity to learn about hardware and software on the job, the Certificate in Embedded & Real-Time Systems Programming gives students hands-on experience with both.

 Explore Our Programs